-Everyone is hooked on something.
-It's not that easy to kick the money habit.
-After the world meltdown forces London's bankers to go cold turkey, people look elsewhere for a quick quid: the old fashioned East End.
-So, when investigator Catherine Berlin gets an anonymous tip-off about a local loan shark, the case seems straightforward -- until her informant is found floating in the Limehouse Basin.
+Limehouse Basin.
 In another part of town, a notorious doctor is murdered in his surgery, and his entire stock of pharmaceutical heroin stolen.
 An unorthodox copper is assigned to the case, and Berlin finds herself a reluctant collaborator in a murder investigation.
 Now Berlin has seven days to find out who killed her informant, why the police are hounding her and, most urgently of all, where to find a new -- and legal -- supply of the drug she can't survive without.

-The truth about Peacock Blue by Rosanne Hawke (235 pages)

-Everything changes for Aster the night her brother dies.
+The truth about Peacock Blue by Rosanne Hawke Everything changes for Aster the night her brother dies.
 Suddenly she's the only hope of the family, and instead of an early marriage to a boy from her small village in Pakistan, her parents decide to send her to the government high school in her brother's place.
 Aster is excited about this unexpected opportunity for a career, but, as a Christian, she is unprepared her for the difficulties of attending a Muslim school: her fellow students are far from welcoming and one of her teachers takes an instant dislike to her.
 One day, she is accused of intentionally making a spelling mistake to insult the holy prophet.
 Her teacher is incensed and accuses her of blasphemy.
 A violent crowd forms outside the school and Aster is taken to jail to be tried later.
 A young social justice lawyer takes up her case, and Aster's Australian cousin, Maryam, starts an online campaign to free Aster.
 But will it be enough to save her?

-Into the Water by Paula Hawkins (356 pages, NEW TITLE FOR 2019)
+235 p Into the Water by Paula Hawkins 356 p.
 'Julia, it's me.
 I need you to call me back.
-Please, Julia, it's important...'
-In the last days before her death, Nel Abbott called her sister.
+Please, Julia, it's important' In the last days before her death, Nel Abbott called her sister.
 Jules didn't pick up the phone, ignoring her plea for help.
 Now Nel is dead.
 They say she jumped.
 And Jules has been dragged back to the one place she hoped she had escaped for good, to care for the teenage girl her sister left behind.
 But Jules is afraid.
 So afraid.
 Of her long-buried memories, of the old Mill House, of knowing that Nel would never have jumped.
-And most of all she's afraid of the water, and the place they call the Drowning Pool...

-Girl on the train by Paula Hawkins (323 pages, DVD available)

-Rachel catches the same commuter train every morning.
+And most of all she's afraid of the water, and the place they call the Drowning Pool · Girl on the train by Paula Hawkins 323 p., Rachel catches the same commuter train every morning.
 She knows it will wait at the same signal each time, overlooking a row of back gardens.
 She's even started to feel like she knows the people who live in one of the houses.
 'Jess and Jason', she calls them.
 Their life - as she sees it - is perfect.
 If only Rachel could be that happy.
 And then she sees something shocking.
 It's only a minute until the train moves on, but it's enough.
 Now everything's changed.
 Now Rachel has a chance to become a part of the lives she's only watched from afar.
 Now they'll see; she's much more than just the girl on the train.

-The secret of lost things by Sheridan Hay (304 pages)
+DVD available The secret of lost things by Sheridan Hay 304 p.
 A young Australian woman takes a job at a vast, chaotic emporium of used and rare books in New York City and finds herself caught up in the search for a lost Melville manuscript.
 This is a literary novel about the eccentricities and passions of booksellers and collectors.
-Including actual correspondence by Melville,

-A moveable feast by Ernest Hemingway (126 pages)
+A moveable feast by Ernest Hemingway